 Apart from his experience in managing World Bank finances, van Trotsenburg has had extensive experience in country operations and regional programs.
 He served as Vice President for the Latin America and Caribbean Region in 2019; as East Asia and Pacific Region from 2013 to 2016; as Country Director for Colombia and Mexico from July 2007 to July 2009; and as Country Director for Argentina, Chile, Paraguay, and Uruguay from 2002 to July 2007.
 He also worked as a Senior Country Economist for Côte d’Ivoire and Economist for Guatemala.

-From July 2007 to July 2009, Mr van Trotsenburg was Country Director for Colombia and Mexico, and from 2002 to July 2007, Country Director for Argentina, Chile, Paraguay, and Uruguay.
-From 1996 to 2001, he was the Senior Manager of the Heavily Indebted Poor Countries (HIPC) Initiative, the largest and most comprehensive debt relief program for poor countries.
+Van Trotsenburg was a Senior Manager and architect of the Heavily Indebted Poor Countries (HIPC) Initiative, the largest and most comprehensive debt relief program for poor countries.
 In this capacity, he was responsible, with his IMF counterparts, for the design of the debt relief framework as well as the delivery of debt relief packages of about $30 billion for 20 countries.

 He joined the Bank as a Young Professional in 1988.
 Prior to joining the World Bank, van Trotsenburg worked at the OECD in Paris.
 He holds a master’s and a doctorate degree in economics and a master’s degree in international affairs.
 He is married and has two adult children.